xtaci/qpp/README.md

 ## Security consideration in setting PADs

-The number of pads is best to be coprime with 8.
+The number of pads should ideally be coprime with 8, as the results indicate a hidden structure in the PRNG related to the number 8.

 We demonstrate encrypting the Bible with 64 pads and 15 pads below:

 **For Pads(64)**, then $GCD(64,8) == 8$